Learn The Basics Of Cover 1 In Football

 The deep defender needs to be able to protect all post and seam routes that run through the middle of the field.

 Cover 1 with a deep defender is shown above.
-This is the most common type of cover 1 and the easiest to install for all players.
+This is the most common type of Cover 1 and the easiest to install for all players.

 Spy

-The next role is the spy.
 Coaches may use their deep cover safety as a spy for the quarterback.
 If the other team has a mobile quarterback, the coach may decide to put the free safety on him.

 This means that wherever the quarterback goes, the free safety will go.
 In the NFL, players like Lamar Jackson and Cam Newton often need a spy because of their running ability.
 The dangers of playing cover 1 mean that all defensive backs will turn toward their man during the play.
 Quarterbacks often take advantage of this by rolling out and running.
 Defenses will counter this by having their free safety spy.